wp-plugins/mailchimp-subscription-plus/trunk/readme.txt

 Tags: mailchimp, subscription, subscribe form, ajax forms, email marketing, mailing list, forms, api, ajax, email form, shortcode, clicky, Google Analytics, tracking
 Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 1.0
+Stable tag: 1.0.1

-Raise the count of new subscribers for your blog or website by using MailChimp and a professional subscribe form.
+Increase the count of new subscribers for your blog or website by using MailChimp and some professional subscription form.

 == Description ==

 Email marketing is still one of the best ways to drive traffic to your website.
-You can use this WordPress plugin to add a MailChimp subscription form right below your blog or right in your article.
-The Ajax technologie takes care about that visitor doesn't have to leave your website while the form gets submitted.
-The idea for this plugin was to create a new mailing list for my website.
-Using the RSS-driven campaign feature from MailChimp it's possible to send new blog posts to all subscribed people.
+You can use this WordPress plugin to add a MailChimp subscription form below your blog, right in your articles or on other places using the widget.
+The Ajax technology takes care about that visitor doesn't have to leave your website while the form data gets submitted.
+The idea for this plugin was on the need to create a new mailing list for my website.
+Using the RSS-driven campaign feature from MailChimp it's possible to send my new blog posts to my website's subscribers.

 = Check the features: =

-* Add the subscription form to any page or post by using a shortcode or include the form to all your blog posts
+* Add the subscription form to any page or post by using a shortcode or just include for all blog posts
+* Add the form into your blog's sidebar using the widget
 * Using nonces for simple form value validation
-* The visitor stays on your website while submitting the subscribe form
+* The visitor stays on your website while submitting the form data
-* You can change/translate all public text messages while using a localization tool
+* You can change/translate all plugin text by using a localization tool
-* The form HTML is compatibel with the Boostrap CSS framework
+* The form HTML is compatibel with the Boostrap CSS framework (v3)
-* Optional: use the CSS style-sheet included by the plugin
+* Optional: use the CSS style-sheet included with the plugin
 * Track succesfully submitted forms in Google Analytics and Clicky
+* The plugin includes JS and CSS files only if the form is present

 There are several other plugins with a similar function, but I think my approach is better to get more subscriptions.
-There will be a form widget and an unsubscribe page in one of the next versions.
-To use this plugin you need a working MailChimp account, a fully configured mailing list and an API key.
+To use this plugin you need a working MailChimp account, a fully configured mailing list and a MailChimp API key.
 [Click here](http://eepurl.com/r54KL) to open a free MailChimp account (good for 2000 subscribers and 12000 emails/month).

-The plugin doesn't use the official MailChimp API wrapper, but the super-simple [MailChimp API v2 wrapper](https://github.com/drewm/mailchimp-api/) provided by [Drew McLellan](http://allinthehead.com/).
+The plugin doesn't use the official MailChimp API wrapper and instead the super-simple [MailChimp API v2 wrapper](https://github.com/drewm/mailchimp-api/) provided by [Drew McLellan](http://allinthehead.com/).

 == Installation ==